rachel-labri-tipton/data-structures-and-algorithms/README.md

 ![data structure image](image.png)

-As a personal goal in 2025, I want to improve my understanding of basic computer science data structures and algorithms with daily Leetcode problem practice.
+As a goal in 2025, I want to improve my understanding of basic computer science data structures and algorithms with daily Leetcode problem practice.

-This is meant to be my own resource for studying data structures, but I'm open to others having a look and maybe also using it as an supplementary resource for personal study.
+This is meant to be my own resource for studying data structures, but I'm open to others having a look and maybe also using it as a starting point for supplementary resource for personal study.

 In 2024, I started working on the Leetcode 75, a series of problems that focuses on different data structures and algorithms.
 I'm currently trying to solve the problems in JavaScript and Python.

 ## backtracking